- Warmer cities with manageable air-quality stress

-Best Cities for American Pit Bull Terrier
+American Pit Bull Terrier move risk by city

 American Pit Bull Terrier — data pending AKC verification.

-What This Breed Usually Needs From a City
+What This Breed Needs Before a Move

 For American Pit Bull Terriers, the biggest environmental question is whether the local weather fits a breed with strong heat tolerance and limited cold tolerance.
-The highest-ranked cities average 264 walkable days a year, which gives owners a steadier routine than harsher climate markets.
+The highest-ranked cities average 257 walkable days a year, which gives owners a steadier routine than harsher climate markets.

 American Pit Bull Terriers do not need the same level of nonstop exercise infrastructure as high-drive working breeds, but cities still benefit from having reliable parks, walkable weather, and manageable routines.
-In the current top tier, cities average 0.5 dog parks per 10,000 residents.
+In the current top tier, cities average 0.6 dog parks per 10,000 residents.

 Because American Pit Bull Terriers can face breed-law scrutiny, legal context matters alongside climate and cost.
 5 of the current top five cities sit in places with either statewide preemption or no active local breed restriction, which lowers policy risk for owners.

 Cities re-scored for American Pit Bull Terrier using climate exposure, veterinary access, dog-park supply, pet costs, and breed-law risk.
+Use the warnings as a pre-lease verification list, not as legal or veterinary advice.

 Methodology & Data Sources